benleov/transaction-processor/README.md

 ```

 Where ACC334455 is the account id, example/input.csv is the transaction file, and the remaining fields are
 the start date and end date respectively.
+Please be aware that date format is `dd/MM/yyyy'T'HH:mm:ss`, and each field is separated by a comma.

 ### Assumptions